Early Intervention Services

 • Healthy behavior promotion

-• Referral to HIV prevention services
+• Information on HIV prevention services

-Linkage to Care: Clients who test positive for HIV through preliminary testing should be linked to medical care and assisted in scheduling an appointment with a medical provider of the client’s choosing.
+Linkage to Care: Staff providing EIS services must assist clients who test positive for HIV through preliminary testing in scheduling an appointment with a medical provider of the client’s choosing to link them to Outpatient/Ambulatory Health Services.

-• Problem statement based on client need
+• Problem statement based on the client's need

 • One to three current goals